flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CancelAuditTask
-### Cancels an audit that is in progress.
+> Cancels an audit that is in progress.
 The audit can be either scheduled or on-demand.
-If the audit is not in progress, an "InvalidRequestException" occurs.
+If the audit is not in progress, an "InvalidRequestException" occurs.<br/>

 #### Input Parameters
 * `taskId` - _required_